mcjdh/galactic-ring-cannon/docs/BALANCE_ACHIEVEMENT_TARGET_REBALANCE.md

 With 3-5 enemies burning simultaneously:
 - 3 enemies × 14 DPS = 42 DPS
+- 5 enemies × 14 DPS = 70 DPS
-- 500 / 42 = ~12 seconds of sustained burns
+- 1500 / 42 = ~36 seconds, 1500 / 70 = ~21 seconds
-- Achievable in 2-4 intentional pyromancy runs!
+- Achievable in ~3 focused Pyromancy runs (or one long run) with intentional stacking!
 ```

 ---